Nivolumab (Opdivo®) is used to treat:

 If you feel sleepy, do not drive or use machinery.

-This treatment can affect the nerves.
-This is not common but can become serious if it is not treated.
+This treatment can affect the brain and nerves.
+These effects are not common but if they are not treated quickly, they can become serious.
 These side effects may be mild to start with.
 Contact your doctor straight away if you have any of these symptoms during treatment or after it finishes:

 - problems fastening buttons or doing other fiddly tasks